The Good Dog

 The Good Dog is Todd Kessler’s debut picture book.
 Kessler, better known as a co-creator of Blues Clues, owns a truck load of highly-regarded awards.
 Who better to write a kid’s book, right?
 The Good Dog is three times the length of a “normal” 32-page picture book.
 It should be a chapter book, but Kessler believes kids want longer story-telling and will sit still and pay attention to these longer works if well crafted.
 He’s started his own publishing company devoted to his longer stories.

 Ricky Lee finds Tako, abandoned in a box next to the trash.
 He falls for the puppy and takes him home.
 Ricky’s parents agree to let Ricky keep the pup he has named Tako as long as Tako follows the rules and is good.
 The story shifts into town.
-The Lee family opens a bakery, making luscious baked goods the neighbors stand in line to buy.
+The Lee family opens a bakery, making luscious baked goods the neighbors stand in line to buy, they open a bank account and even kids savings accounts for the children.
 The old bakery loses sales, upsetting the miserly owner, who decides to sabotage the new bakery.
 Can Tako catch this man before he harms the Lee family or runs them out of town, bankrupt?

 Kids like to see themselves in stories and Olson did a wonderful job depicting a multicultural neighborhood.
 Tako’s family is Asian.
 The beautifully created, watercolor illustrations give us interesting detail, such as the toddler twins helping paint the new bakery.
 One paints the other twin instead.
 Tako is adorable and expressive.
 His pain at being called a bad dog can be both seen and felt.
 The problem the illustrator faced is the lack of room to tell the story her way.
 The text leaves her little wiggle room.